Continuum models of directed polymers on disordered diamond fractals in the critical case: RCPMs as critical scaling limits of discrete polymer models

-The hierarchical diamond graphs are canonically embedded on a compact fractal with Hausdorff dimension $(\log s+\log b )/\log s$ that we refer to as the \textit{diamond hierarchical lattice} (DHL).
-Before discussing the DHL further, we will prune and then extend our diamond graph notations.
-For the remainder of this article, we will focus on the Hausdorff dimension two case of the DHL in which the segmenting and branching parameters are equal ($b=s$) and treat $b\in \{2,3,\ldots\}$ as a fixed, underlying parameter that will not be appended to notations for objects depending on it, e.g., $D^{b,b}_n\equiv D_n$.
-For easy reference, we list the following notations relating to the diamond graph, $D_n$:
+The hierarchical diamond graphs are canonically embedded on a compact fractal with Hausdorff dimension $(\log s+\log b )/\log s$, which we refer to as the \textit{diamond hierarchical lattice} (DHL).
+For the remainder of the article, we will focus on the case when the branching and segmenting parameters are equal ($b=s$) and treat $b\in \{2,3,\ldots\}$ as a fixed underlying parameter that will not be appended to notations for objects depending on it, e.g., $D^{b,b}_n\equiv D_n$.
+For easy reference, we list the following notations relating to the diamond graph $D_n$:

-The following are a few basic observations about the diamond graphs that derive from their recursive construction: for $n>N$, \begin{itemize} \item $V_N$ is canonically embedded in $V_n$,
+It is easily seen that $|E_n|=b^{2n}$.
+The following are consequences of the recursive construction of the diamond graphs: when $n>N$, \begin{itemize} \item $V_N$ is canonically identifiable with a subset of $V_n$,

 \item $E_N$ determines a canonical equivalence relation on $E_n$, and

 \item $\Gamma_N$ determines a canonical equivalence relation on $\Gamma_n$.